iwtkachenko/great-vue-hoc-helper/README.md

 ---
 ## Motivation
-My tasks are related to writing complicated visual components, which potentially have complicated relationships with one another.
-E.g. composable interface of product purchase that heavily implies polimorphism of some parts of the interface based on the product type and state.
+I see Vue js as a great library because it managed to combine multiple paradigms and approaches, that make it ideal field for experiments and studies.
-Also I'm responsible for reliablity and performance of the application I'm working with.
+On the other hand I see React js as a best library for production projects, because it provides consistent, simple one-path fits all aproach for the project.

-I need to make code simple and have things under total control.
+And because I need to use VueJs in production, I'd like to make it behave more React way in my hands.

-Because I face vue js in production for the project I need to tune vuejs for mentioned purposes.
-So I decided to make it behave a more React way.
+Also I can't stand the temptation to use vuejs' great capabilities to experiment and learn.

 ## Limitations
 This library is mostly useful when you use:
 * vuejs with render functions
 * es6 modules to structure your porject

 ## Installation